crodrigoturner/pending-dot/README.md

 # Pending Dot - Obsidian Plugin

-Mark notes as "pending" with a red circle indicator in your Obsidian file explorer.
+Mark notes as "pending" with a orange circle indicator in your Obsidian file explorer.

 ## Features